 Nor is the political movement par excellence of Argentine history, the justicialism of General Peron, free of anecdotes related to the barbecue.
 Juan Domingo Peron was a great roast fan, and this is clearly evidenced by photographs of the golden age of the Justicialist power ...
 Thus, this dish is one of the most unequivocal symbols of Argentine culture, and this town also produces it with unique expertise.

-Remember that in Los Años Locos restaurants in San Francisco area in Panama City you can find the best variety of Argentine meat.
-Check out the gastronomic menu of this great Argentina restaurants and enjoy the best cuts of meat!
+Remember that in Los Años Locos restaurants in the San Francisco area in Panama City you can find the best variety of Argentine meat.
+Check out the gastronomic menu of these great Argentina restaurants and enjoy the best cuts of meat!